INRIA/scikit-learn-mooc/quiz.md

 d) if the data are one dimensional
 e) always

+_solution_ e) linearRegression optimize only the error, while Ridge has a trade off between the error and the regularization of the model

 2. mean squared error is a measure:
 a) for regression b) for classification
 c) better when higher d) better when lower

+_solution_ a) & d) contrary to a score, an error is always better when lower

 3. Ridge model is:
 a) same as LinearRegression with penalized weights